 Approve contract amendments and changes to contract-related documents for the SSI Contract.

-Review, and approve as warranted, the format of the bimonthly agency status reports to include objective and quantifiable information on each agency’s progress in planning for the Florida PALM Major Implementation, covering the agency’s people, processes, technology, and data transformation activities.
+Review, and approve as warranted, the format of the monthly agency status reports to include objective and quantifiable information on each agency’s progress in planning for the Florida PALM Major Implementation, covering the agency’s people, processes, technology, and data transformation activities.

 Ensure compliance with ss.
 216.181(16), 216.311, 216.313, 282.318(4)(h), and 287.058, Florida Statutes.